-New Veterans Benefit Declaration Page - All Temple Active-Duty Servicemembers, Veterans, their spouses and dependent children will have a veterans benefit declaration tab on their TUPortal account once you submit your Certificate of Eligibility Letter to Temple Veterans Certifying Official.
+New Veterans Benefit Declaration Page - All Temple Active-Duty Servicemembers, Veterans, their spouses and dependent children will have a veterans benefit declaration tab on their TUPortal account.
+Make sure your upload your Certificate of Eligibility Letter (COE) or Benefits Award letter from the VA to your TUPortal account by clicking on Student Tools Tab, select the Veterans Declaration link within the section labeled "Registration".
 Please note that you must click this tab each semester to get your VA benefits processed.
 For more information click on the attached Veterans Benefit Declaration Page Info Sheet.
 Veteran%20Benefit%20Declaration%20(2)

 Temple University is a participating institution in the Yellow Ribbon Program.
 Veterans who are 100% eligible for the Post-9/11 GI Bill® may also qualify for this additional educational benefit.
 Funding may vary on a case by case basis.
 For more information contact Temple's Veterans Certification Officer at OurVeterans@temple.edu.

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 The institution can contribute up to 50% of those expenses and VA will match the same amount as the institution.